Birthday Honours for Larne couple who dedicated more than four decades to fostering vulnerable children

 "Maria’s dedication, visionary leadership and commitment has included her contributions to the Thrive partnership and the Ulster University project ‘Taking Boys Seriously’, focusing on increasing male attainment and participation in higher education.”

-The CSS chief executive went on to highlight the contribution to the sector made by Mr Madden, a Ballycastle resident, who also received a BEM in 2018.
+The CSS chief executive went on to acknowledge the contribution to the sector made by Mr Madden, a Ballycastle resident, who also received a BEM in 2018.

 Meanwhile, a Larne couple who dedicated more than four decades to fostering vulnerable children have been included on the King’s Birthday Honours list.
 Diane and Patrick McCourt each receive a BEM for services to foster care in Northern Ireland.